Other Information

 • Help if you have memory loss or you are confused

-You will also be given the following you need:
+You will also be supported with

 • Basic medical and pharmaceutical supplies and equipment